maxvfischer/DIY-CNC-machine/README.md

 ![attach_small_electronic_box_10](./images/build/frame/attach_small_electronic_box_10.jpg)

-To attach the back-middle part, the whole CNC machine had to be pushed partly over the edge of the working table to be able to drill on the inside of the frame.
-It was then firmly clamped to the table.
+To attach the back-middle part (**P02**), the whole CNC machine had to be pushed partly over the edge of the working table to be able to drill on the inside of the frame.
+The machine was firmly clamped to the table.

 The back-middle part was again clamped to the frame and aligned with the now attached front-middle part.
 A small 2 mm drill was used to make indentations at the center of the holes.
 Cutting fluid was applied and a 3 mm drill was used to drill the holes, followed by a M4 drill tap.
-The back-middle and back part was then attached to the frame using 4 25 mm M4 screws.
+The back-middle and back part was then attached to the frame using 4x 25mm M4 screws (**S10**).

 ![attach_small_electronic_box_11](./images/build/frame/attach_small_electronic_box_11.jpg)